pypi/warehouse/docs/development/getting-started.rst

 .. note::

-    If you are using ``docker-machine`` on an older version of Mac OS or Windows, the warehouse application might be accessible at ``https://<docker-ip>:80/`` instead.
+    If you are using ``docker-machine`` on an older version of macOS or Windows, the warehouse application might be accessible at ``https://<docker-ip>:80/`` instead.
 You can get information about the docker container with ``docker-machine env``